patrickmaynard/playing-with-berlin-subways/README.md

 Now set the argument in the final line (calling the Snobbery.importAndAnalyze() function) to something much higher than 5 -- a million is usually safe, since most cities do not have anywhere near a million properties.

-Now hit the "run script" button and go take a nap.
+Now hit the QGIS "run script" button and go take a nap.
 The script should eventually output a nice csv showing how far each property is from its nearest subway station.